Table of Contents

-The MassMedia Group specialists gave their answers on the most common myths about ERP software.
+The MassMedia Group specialists gave their comments on the most common myths about ERP software.
 And we decided to share this valuable information with you.

-Myth 1: Is it true that price determines the quality of ERP software as an complex solution?
+Myth 1: Is it true that price determines the quality of ERP software as a complex solution?

 Myth 2: The quality of the ERP software depends on number of functions that are implemented?